khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 It is understandable that working with computationally heavy tools like Docker and PyCharm is not always comfortable for developers.
-By utilizing WSL, you can run a Linux distribution on your Windows machine, and in addition, venv is leveraged to create isolated Python environments eliminating the need for a full-fledged containerization solution like Docker, and with VSCode being an appropriate alternative to PyCharm, the steps explained below will help you in setting up a less resource-intensive Ivy environment.
+By utilizing WSL, you can run a Linux distribution on your Windows machine, and in addition, venv is leveraged to create isolated Python environments eliminating the need for a full-fledged containerization solution like Docker, and with VSCode being an appropriate alternative to PyCharm, the steps explained below will help you in setting up a less resource-intensive Aikit environment.

 #.
 Install `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
 #.
 Install `Visual Studio Code <https://code.visualstudio.com/>`_.